dcwbrown/olang.old/README.md

 #####OLang - Cross-platform Oberon compiler for 32 and 64 bit Unix/Linux/Windows.

-Olang is a version of Vishap Oberon by Norayr Chilingarian.
+Olang is a version of Norayr Chilingarian's Vishap Oberon.
 It has been adapted to build more easily on a wider variety of modern platforms, including cygwin and native Windows.
 See notes.md for differences.

 #####Building and installation summary